-- Wednesday: Single use plastic free: For many people this was the toughest of the challenges and therefore was the most important to raise awareness of.
+- Wednesday: Single-use plastic-free: For many people, this was the toughest of the challenges and therefore was the most important to raise awareness of.
 At this point, plastic is everywhere.
-A huge quantity of stationary, appliances and food are packaged with non biodegradable plastic.
-Sadly, this ends up either wreaking havoc on the ocean and its ecosystem, or is placed into landfill.
-So, the next time you think to put a plastic straw in your drink, think of the turtles or buy some reusable aluminum straws instead!
+A huge quantity of stationery, appliances and food are packaged with non-biodegradable plastic.
+Sadly, this ends up either wreaking havoc on the ocean and its ecosystem or is placed into landfill.
+So, the next time you think to put a plastic straw in your drink, think of the turtles or buy some reusable aluminium straws instead!

-- Thursday: Paper free: This is a big one for webexpenses and as already mentioned is something we’re actively advocating with our software.
-However, there was still room internally for us to reduce the amount we were printing, and as a result we made sure to make sure people weren’t printing unless absolutely necessary.
-Not only does printing reduce the amount of paper wastage, it also reduces the high amount of energy required by a workplace printer.
+- Thursday: Paper-free: This is a big one for Webexpenses and as already mentioned is something we’re actively advocating with our software.
+However, there was still room internally for us to reduce the amount we were printing, and as a result, we made sure to make sure people weren’t printing unless absolutely necessary.
+Not only does printing reduce the amount of paper wastage, but it also reduces the high amount of energy required by a workplace printer.

-The element of green has also made its mark on some of our other business activity, with hope that it will encourage others to follow.
-One of the key transitions we’ve made is completely transforming the platform for our ‘webexpenses connect’ event.
+The element of green has also made its mark on some of our other business activity, with the hope that it will encourage others to follow.
+One of the key transitions we’ve made is completely transforming the platform for our ‘Webexpenses connect’ event.

 ‘Webexpenses connect’ has historically been a physical event – only available to our UK clients.
 However, this year we’ve taken a new approach and will be hosting connect as a virtual event – offering our global clients the opportunity to get involved regardless of where they are in the world.